kevva/gulp-decompress/readme.md

 Type: `number`

-Removes, or flattens, a number of leading directories from each file in the archive.
+Removes (or flattens) a number of leading directories from each file in the archive.

 Equivalent to `--strip-components` for tar.